How Nicotine Addiction Works

 So let’s talk about re-learning what you know about addiction.
 Few people realize how the nicotine in cigarettes actually changes their brain.
 Dr. Richard Hurt from Mayo Clinic’s Nicotine Dependence Center is a leading expert in the field of smoking cessation.
 In the videos below, Dr. Hurt explains the physical nature of addiction to cigarettes and just how powerful it can be.
 He’ll also tell you how medication can DOUBLE your chances of quitting smoking and help you pick the right one for you.
 Lots of people say they don’t want to use medication to quit smoking, because they think it’s something they should do on their own with just their willpower.
 Or they’ve tried a medication before and don’t think it worked.
 If you’re one of those people, all we can say is trust us on this.
 Just hear what Dr. Hurt has to say and then make up your mind.

-Quit Smoking Aids: Non-nicotine Medication
+Video: Quit Smoking Aids: Non-nicotine Medication

 You also may want to try one of two non-nicotine quit smoking medications in addition to a nicotine replacement therapy.
 One is called bupropion (brand name: Zyban®).
 It has an effect on the nicotine receptors in your brain through a chemical associated with the pleasure of smoking cigarettes.
 The other is called varenicline (brand name: Chantix™).
 This medication acts like nicotine and fools the receptors in the brain into believing they’ve already had their dose of nicotine.
 Prescriptions are needed for both medications.
 Check out Dr. Hurt’s advice in the video to the right.